Multiple citizenship: Taxation

 Still, there are cases in which a person with multiple citizenship will owe tax solely on the basis of holding one such citizenship.
-For example, consider a person who holds both Australian and United States citizenship, lives and works in Australia.
-He would be subject to Australian taxation, because Australia taxes its residents, and he would be subject to U.S. taxation because he holds U.S. citizenship.
-In general, he would be allowed to subtract the Australian income tax he paid from the U.S. tax that would be due.
+For example, consider a person who holds both Australian and United States citizenship, and lives and works in Australia.
+They would be subject to Australian taxation, because Australia taxes its residents, and they would be subject to U.S. taxation because they hold U.S. citizenship.
+In general, they would be allowed to subtract the Australian income tax they paid from the U.S. tax that would be due.
 In addition, the U.S. will allow some parts of foreign income to be exempt from taxation; for instance, in 2018 the foreign earned income exclusion allowed up to US$103,900 of foreign salaried income to be exempt from income tax (in 2020, this was increased to US$107,600).
 This exemption, plus the credit for foreign taxes paid mentioned above, often results in no U.S. taxes being owed, although a U.S. tax return would still have to be filed.
 In instances where the Australian tax was less than the U.S. tax, and where there was income that could not be exempted from U.S. tax, the U.S. would expect any tax due to be paid.

 The United States Internal Revenue Service has excluded some regulations such as Alternative Minimum Tax (AMT) from tax treaties that protect double taxation.
 In its current format even if U.S. citizens are paying income taxes at a rate of 56%, far above the maximum U.S. marginal tax rate, the citizen can be subject to US taxes because the calculation of the AMT does not allow full deduction for taxes paid to a foreign country.
 Other regulations such as the post date of foreign mailed tax returns are not recognized and can result in penalties for late filing if they arrive at the IRS later than the filing date.
 However, the filing date for overseas citizens has a two-month automatic extension to June 15.